 When imputing persons per bed, we looked to projects that shared the above classifications (here, we refer to "cells," i.e., all projects which share identical values for the classifications listed above).
-If there were at least 30 projects with available persons per bed data in a given cell, we used the mean persons per bed value amongst projects with nonmissing data in the cell to impute for those projects with missing data in the cell.
-If there were less than 30 projects with nonmissing persons per bed in a cell, then we relaxed our matching criterion, removing the requirement that all project in the cell share the same "Beds above Median" status.
-We continued to relax the matching criterion until there were at least 30 projects
+If there were at least 30 projects with available persons per bed data in a given cell,7 we used the mean persons per bed value amongst projects with non-missing data in the cell to impute for those projects with missing data in the cell.
+If there were less than 30 projects with non-missing persons per bed in a cell, then we relaxed our matching criterion, removing the requirement that all projects in the cell share the same "Beds above Median" status.
+We continued to relax the matching criterion until there were at least 30 projects with non-missing data in the cell (where we relaxed according to the hierarchy above, removing the "least important" conditions first).